zlogic/mendix-docs/content/en/docs/community-tools/order-exams-in-bulk/manage-exam-seats.md

 4. Click **Add to Invite**.

-5. Set an expiry date to the invitation.
+5. Set an expiry date for the invitation.

    {{< figure src="/attachments/community-tools/order-exams-in-bulk/manage-exam-seats/expiry-date.png" >}}

    {{% alert color="info" %}}The student must register for the exam before the expiry date.
-If the student fails to register before the expiry day, the seat will be set back to the **Remainin Seats** and can be reassigned.{{% /alert %}}
+If the student fails to register before the expiry day, the seat will be set back to the **Remaining Seats** and can be reassigned.{{% /alert %}}

 6. Click **Send Invites**.